-The Pontic lyra is a 3 stringed musical instrument played primarily by those whose origins lay in the Pontus region of north eastern Turkey, those who reside in the northern parts of Greece, and also people from many other parts of the world.
-It is also known as the Pontian lyra, Pontic fiddle or kemenche.
-It is without doubt the musical instrument which defines Pontic Greek culture, and has a very distinct melody unlike any other instrument.
+The Pontic lyra (or kemenche) is a 3 stringed musical instrument played primarily by those whose origins lay in the Pontus region of north eastern Turkey, those who reside in the northern parts of Greece, and also people from many other parts of the world.
+It is also known as the Pontian lyra, Pontic fiddle and kemenche.
+It is without doubt the musical instrument that defines Pontic culture, and has a very distinct melody unlike any other instrument.

 The sides of the body are generally 2-3mm in thickness, as is the soundboard.
 The pegs are made of hardwood (usually the same wood as the body) and are inserted from the front.
-The chords are made of wire although sheep's gut can be used for the lower two.
+The chords are made of wire although sheep's gut was used historically.
 When using wire chords, two Violin A (La) chords are used, whilst the high pitched chord is a guitar 13 or 14 (Si) chord.

-Traditionally, the bow (doksar) was made from an olive branch, however nowadays they are made from any light piece of wood.
-Hair from a male horse's tail is ideally used, however synthetic hair can suffice.
-While playing, the tension of the bow hair is controlled by the second and third finger whilst it is held palm upwards.
+Traditionally, the bow (doksar) was made from an olive branch, however nowadays it's made from any light piece of wood.
+Hair from a male horse's tail was used historically however bows with synthetic hair are more commonly used nowadays.
+While playing, the tension of the bow hair is controlled by the second and third finger while it is held palm upwards.

-Earliest known depiction of lyra in a Byzantine ivory casket (900 - 1100 AD).
+Earliest known depiction of a type of lyra in a Byzantine ivory casket (900 - 1100 AD).
 (Museo Nazionale, Florence)

-Geographically the Pontic lyra was played only in the areas which were once the Byzantine Empire of Trebizond (from Samsun to just east of Trabzon, and also inland).
-Today, in this region situated in north-eastern Turkey, the kemenche is still played extensively and is referred to as Karadeniz kemence.
+Geographically the Pontic lyra was played only in the areas which once bordered the Byzantine Empire of Trebizond (from Samsun to just east of Trabzon, and also inland).
+Today, in this region situated in north-eastern Turkey, the kemenche is still made by local luthiers and played extensively and is referred to as Karadeniz kemençesi.
+The Karadeniz kemençesi is a slightly lighter instrument due to its lower depth.
+It also has fewer sound holes and therefore sounds slightly different.
 The instrument is generally not played in other parts of Turkey.

-The Pontic Greeks who lived in this region for nearly 3000 years, and who were expelled in 1923 as part of the Exchange of Populations between Greece and Turkey, sometimes simply call the instrument a ‘lyra'.
+The Rum (Orthodox Greeks) who lived in this region for nearly 3000 years, and who were expelled in 1923 as part of the exchange of populations between Greece and Turkey, sometimes simply call the instrument a ‘lyra'.

 Instrumental Polyphonic Folk Music in Asia Minor.
 Laurence Picken.
 Proceedings of the Royal Musical Association.
 80th session (1953-1954). pp 73-76